NYC Public Service Corps

 - Use the Online Application to access application materials and required forms.
 The deadlines for applications are rolling through mid-May.
 Final deadline is June 16.
 Approvals are made on a rolling basis beginning in March, until the funding is exhausted, typically mid-June.

-- The Cornell Career Services Office will check on your FWS status with Financial Aid and if confirmed, will forward your application to the NYCPSC for next steps in the hiring process.
+- Once your eligibility is verified, Cornell will forward your application to the NYCPSC for next steps in the hiring process.
 You will be notified by email from our office when this happens.

 Questions?
 Email NYCPSC_Summer_Program@cornell.edu